MicrosoftDocs/azure-devops-docs/docs/boards/work-items/view-add-work-items.md

 # [Azure DevOps CLI](#tab/azure-devops-cli)

 There's no [**az boards**](/cli/azure//boards) command that applies to filtering.
-The Azure DevOps CLI commands are only valid for Azure DevOps Services (cloud) and Azure DevOps Server 2020 and later versions.
+The Azure DevOps CLI commands are only valid for Azure DevOps Services.

 ***